-Product Creator and Founder, Dr. Beverly Gordon, is a certified Taping Practitioner and has focused much of her professional career on the practical applications of scientific principles to help keep horses sounder and improve equine athletic performance.Dr.
+Dr. Beverly Gordon, developer of the Equi-Taping method, is a certified Taping Practitioner and has focused much of her professional career on the practical applications of scientific principles to help keep horses sounder and improve equine athletic performance.Dr.
 Gordon served as past director of the New York Chiropractic Outpatient facility.
 Dr. Gordon taught clinical sciences at NY Chiropractic College, and has an added certification as an animal chiropractor.

 Dr. Gordon’s background is in bio-mechanics of movement with a specialty in training resistances.
 In 1997, she sold her human practice and began working primarily with horses.
 She has consulted for numerous veterinary facilities, and has published over 42 articles on equine-related topics.
 Currently Dr. Gordon writes a column for Sidelines Magazine called The Horse In Motion which focuses on issues related to equine movement.

 Dr Anna Crane is a human chiropractor, board certified in Animal Chiropractic, specializing in neurologic phenomena.
 She holds Bachelors of Science in Equine Science and Human Biology, a Masters of Science in Animal Science, as well as her doctorate of Chiropractic.
 She successfully runs New England Animal Chiropractic, based outside of Boston, Mass.

 Her practice is focused on the performance animal, enhancing their ability to comfortably compete at the highest level possible.
 Dr. Crane is a certified Equi-Taping® Instructor and is a master in communicating complicated details in easy to understand language.

 Lumi Michelle Rolley, ESMT